iaincollins/ardent-api/README.md

 Trade reports have analysis and details about bulk commodities being traded in systems in and around the Core Systems (aka The Bubble) and near Colonia.

-These reports intentionally exclude market data from Fleet Carriers to avoid skewing reports with unreliable data and only includes values for systems where supply or demand for a given commodity is at least 1000T.
+The 'Core Systems 1000' and the 'Colonia Systems 1000' reports intentionally exclude market data from Fleet Carriers to avoid skewing the summaries with volitile data.
+The reports only include trade orders where supply or demand for a given commodity is at least 1000T.

 * https://api.ardent-industry.com/v1/commodities/core-systems-1000
 * https://api.ardent-industry.com/v1/commodities/colonia-systems-1000